-In this blog post, we are going to take an in-depth look into all the information you could ever need when it comes to this certification which is one of the most popular all over the world.
-It’s even available in Italian, Chinese, Spanish, Korean and Japanese!
+In this blog post, we will take an in-depth look into all the information you could ever need when it comes to this certification which is one of the most popular all over the world.
+It’s even available in Italian, Chinese, Spanish, Korean, and Japanese!

 That’s not all though.